Shalom

 Basic Requirements

-Grants will be awarded with particular attention to Maine, New Brunswick and the other New England states.
+Grants will be awarded with particular attention to Maine.
 Recipients must possess 501c3 tax-exempt status or be under the sponsorship of such a group or organization.
 No restrictions are made regarding religious identity.

 Grant Amounts and Duration

 Grants are highly competitive due to limited funds.
-Normally they will be for up to $5,000 for one year and may be renewed upon additional application.
-Multi-year funding is possible following successful evaluation of the prior year.
+Normally they will be for up to $5,000 for one year and may be renewed upon submission of an evaluation and an additional application.
+Funding for multi-year projects is also possible.
 Grants may be given to enhance existing programs, but will not be given to projects for which other monies are readily available.

 Application Process